macdonst/push-workshop/module5.md

            $ phonegap run android
            $ phonegap run android --device

+7. Re-establish your debugging session.

+8. Now put your app into the background by pressing the home button.

-7. Now we'll need to modify our push scripts to inform the device we want to do some background processing.
+9. Now we'll need to modify our push scripts to inform the device we want to do some background processing.

    - **For Android**
      1. Open **server/gcmService.js**